ZachJon1/capstone_project/README.md

 # Capstone Project: Structures Crack Detection

 This project uses a mordified Xception Keras application to detect crack in structures.
 The model is currently trained on more than 20000+ images of cracks in concrete structures and no cracks in concrete.
 The model returns a value between one and zero.
 The closer to one the value, the higher the accuracy of an actual crack being detected.
-Hence, values mostly greater than or equal to one means a crack has been detected.
+Hence, values greater than  0.5 or equal to one means a crack has been detected.
 A value less than 0.5 means no crack was detected in the image.
 This was implemented in the juypter notebook.
-Due to time only the values are returned in the Lambda function.

 ## Acknowledgements